irritant/serialist-grammar/README.markdown

 ### Identifiers

-Each sequence of rows may be given an arbitrary identifier consisting of alphanumeric characters wrapped in parenthesis and prefixed with `id`:
+Each sequence of rows may be given an arbitrary identifier consisting of an alphanumeric string prefixed by `id:`:

-	id(sequence1) pc(1 2 5)
+	id:sequence1 pc(1 2 5)

 ### Flags